lzrmihnea/lzrmihnea.github.io/_posts/2017-06-05-book-review-small-giants-bo-burlingham.markdown

 ---

-[Bo Burlingham][small-giants-website] offer an attractive handful of examples of small successful companies, along with their stories, culture and way of working.
+[Bo Burlingham][small-giants-website] offers an attractive handful of examples of small successful companies, along with their stories, culture and way of working.

 Compared to large companies, the small companies described appear in a romantic light.